midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 3. Update the offer's binding randomness, by combining it with provided transient's input randomness
 4. Update the offer's imbalances by increasing the imbalance for a provided coin's type by provided amount

-#### Building an unshielded input (called UTxO Spend)
+#### Building an unshielded input

-UTxO spend is almost the same as UTxO itself, with the difference that instead of an address, a Schnorr verifying key is provided
+UTxO spend is almost the same as UTxO itself, with the difference that instead of an address, a Schnorr verifying key is provided.

+While inputs/outputs is a common vocabulary for UTxO-based systems and unshielded offer has a field called inputs, the ledger specification calls the datatype used as an input to transaction a UTxO Spend, hence mentioning both names.

 #### Building an unshielded output